analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 The whole idea of looking at lenses as long-term investments is born out of necessity.
 Lenses are expensive pieces of equipment, and very few people can afford to be upgrading them every couple of years.

 The Sony FE system is a perfect example of this philosophy.
-While admittedly there aren’t many lenses in the lineup yet, most of the existing ones are incredible pieces of glass.
+Most of the available lenses for the system are incredible pieces of glass.
 Every single one of the lenses featured in this guide offers best-in-class performance not only within the context of the FE system, but arguably across any other camera systems as well.
 Lenses like the 35mm f/1.4 Distagon, the 50mm f/1.4 Planar and the 85mm f/1.4 G-Master — the holy trinity of fast f/1.4 primes for the system — have raised the bar for the industry, and we’re all better off for it.

 Also, investing in high-end lenses is a great way to future-proof your kit.